raymondxu/java-workshop/README.md

 long h = 12345678901234567890;
 ```

-Primitives values have independent states.
+Primitives have independent states.
 Changing the value of one does not influence another.

 ```java
 int a = 5;